15 Minute Read | By: Mappedin

 Harness the analytical power of your indoor navigation system to cultivate fresh insights into how people move within your indoor space and interact with what they came to do or see.

 Easily accessible indoor navigation apps that display location in real-time and provide multi-stop off destination information can help provide user-friendly directions.
 People who can leverage wi-fi to access a familiar Apple Maps style GPS experience will enjoy their visit.
-People are familiar with wi-fi, GPS signals, and on-screen directions, hence the popularity of indoor IPS apps.
+People are familiar with GPS technology, wi-fi technology, GPS signals, and on-screen directions, hence the popularity of indoor IPS apps.
+Considering how much people rely on a GPS app for outdoor navigation, the addition of a map platform or positioning platform for your indoor space can further increase their user experience by providing better guidance when they navigate from outdoor to indoors.

 The next step in creating indoor navigation apps is to decide on an indoor mapping solution that best suits your needs.
 When choosing an indoor mapping solution, there are several things to consider: